-For every website owner, bounce rate is metric to watch and take note of.
+For every website owner, bounce rate is a metric to watch and note.
 While you take note of bounce rate, it is important to find a way to improve and reduce it to the barest minimum possible.

-In this article, I’ll show you 5 proven way to reduce bounce rate to as low as possible.
+In this article, I’ll show you five proven ways to reduce bounce rate to as low as possible.

 What is Bounce Rate?

-Simply put, bounce rate is the rate at which readers exit your website without taking ANY action.
+Simply put, bounce rate is when readers exit your website without taking ANY action.

-To explain further, imagine someone visits your website from the search engine to find out an information.
+To explain further, imagine someone visiting your website from a search engine to find out information.

-When such a person hits your website, gets the info they need and exit without clicking anything on your site, it simply means they “bounced”.
+When someone hits your website, gets the info they need and exits without clicking anything on your site, it simply means they “bounced”.

-So, in essence, the formula for calculating bounce rate metric is total number of web visitors who took no action divided the total number of web visitors multiplied by 100.
+So, in essence, the formula for calculating bounce rate metric is the total number of web visitors who took no action divided by the total number of web visitors multiplied by 100.

-Total number web visitors who took no action ÷ Total Number of web visitors X 100
+Total number of web visitors who took no action ÷ Total Number of web visitors X 100